khanonjs/khanon.js-website/public/docs/5-using-mesh-interface.md

 A mesh counts with many transform properties and methods, all of them shortcuts to the actual babylon mesh properties.
 You can find them in the [MeshInterface](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html) documentation.

-Use [`setEnabled`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#setEnabled) to enable or disable the sprite.
+Use the [`enabled`](https://khanonjs.com/api-docs/classes/decorators_mesh.MeshInterface.html#enabled) accesor to set or get the enabled state of the mesh.

 # Using the property decorator